This can be a manual process but it’s key for training your model. With MonkeyLearn, we try to make it as easy as possible with our interface.

-If you data is dirty, it may be worth spending some time trying to clean it.
-With cleaner, high quality data (and even at less volume) you'll be off to a better start building your classifier.
+If your data is dirty, it may be worth spending some time trying to clean it.
+With cleaner, high-quality data (and even at less volume) you'll be off to a better start building your classifier.

 Tagging Your Data Manually

-While you can use they MonkeyLearn interface for tag your text data, you can also do it manually and then upload your file with both the text and tags applied.
+While you can use they MonkeyLearn interface to tag your text data, you can also do it manually and then upload your file with both the text and tags applied.

 Data Tagging Tools & Outsourcing